JuliaHEP/www.juliahep.org/index.md

 - Some of us are pretty active on the `#hep` channel of the [official Julia Slack workspace](https://julialang.org/slack/).
-- For usage or language related problem, you should post to the official [Julia Discourse](https://discourse.julialang.org/) forum with the [hep tag](https://discourse.julialang.org/tag/hep).
+- For usage or language related questions, you should post to the official [Julia Discourse](https://discourse.julialang.org/) forum with the [hep tag](https://discourse.julialang.org/tag/hep).
 - Low-frequency communication (e.g. annoucement) also happens on [Julia-HEP Google Group](https://groups.google.com/g/julia-hep/), the group is currently public.
 - For power users, you can find our projects on Github, most hosted under the nema-sake [JuliaHEP organization](https://github.com/JuliaHEP).